kasunkv/UoM-CSE-DotNet-Workshop-2017/README.md

 ## Step 04

 It's time to add some User Interface elements to the *MainForm* of our application.
-To do that we need to open up the **Toolbox Windows** that constains all the User Interface elements supported for Windows Forms Application.
+To do that we need to open up the **Toolbox Windows** that contains all the User Interface elements supported for Windows Forms Application.

 To bring up the *Toolbox* Windows, like we did for the Properties Window, on the Menu bar, click on `View > Toolbox` menu item.
 You will see a Toolbox Window pop up on the Visual Studio IDE.